Boardroom - Recording Your Presentation, Webcasting or Webinar

 Here are some options to consider:-

-- Google Hangouts: If you’re on a shoestring budget, Google+ Hangouts on Air is a great free alternative.
+- Google Hangouts: If you’re on a shoestring budget, Google's Hangouts is a great free alternative.
 Tied in with Google+, it has a suite of features.
 You can start a hangout and not have to worry about limits on your attendees, ads, or paying a fee for your occasional webinars.
 5 steps to creating a Google Hangout.

 - GoToWebinar: GoToWebinar is considered one of the better online applications.
 GoToWebinar has a lot of great features (chat, screen share, polls) and has a lot of flexibility in terms of allowing for other presenters or organisers to be part of your event.